ralphwetzel/theonionbox/README.md

 Łukasz Dziedzic (and his friends) for creating and publishing the great [Lato](https://latofonts.com) font family.

 [SC.
-Phillips](http://www.scphillips.com) whose [Blog](http://blog.scphillips.com/posts/2013/07/getting-a-python-script-to-run-in-the-background-as-a-service-on-boot/) gave a perfect starting point when I tried to operate the Box as a background service.
+Phillips](http://www.scphillips.com) whose [Blog](http://blog.scphillips.com/posts/2013/07/getting-a-python-script-to-run-in-the-background-as-a-service-on-boot/) gave a perfect starting point when I tried to operate _The Onion Box_ as a background service.

 All the people contributing to [StackOverflow](https://stackoverflow.com/) who taught me Python by example.

-[svengo](https://github.com/svengo) who [contributed](https://github.com/ralphwetzel/theonionbox/issues/24) the [procedure](#-using-systemd) to operate _The Onion Box_ as a daemon with systemd`.
+[svengo](https://github.com/svengo) who [contributed](https://github.com/ralphwetzel/theonionbox/issues/24) the [procedure](#-using-systemd) to operate _The Onion Box_ as a daemon with systemd.

 <table>
   <tbody>